 There are numerous damning statistics on this fact.
 As of 2014, 25% of military families sought some sort of assistance with food.
-There are about 40,000 homeless veterans, and that number actually rose between 2016 and 2017.
+There are nearly 38,000 homeless veterans; it’s a slight decrease from where it was, but there are still way too many homeless veterans.
 There were nearly 1.5 million veterans in the United States living below the poverty line as of 2012.

 And we haven’t even gotten to wages, which are abysmal.
-For example, a starting salary for someone starting in the U.S. Army as an enlisted soldier, according to the Houston Chronicle, is $1,491 a month ($17,892 a year).
+For example, a starting salary for someone starting in the U.S. Army as an enlisted soldier, according to the Houston Chronicle, is $1,414 a month (a little over $18,000 a year).
 While that number goes up after several years of experience, an enlisted soldier with several years of experience can still earn under $30,000 a year.
 Some of these salaries are below the minimum wage of some states, and they are certainly not living wages.

 These are just a few statistics that show how this nation literally does not put its money where its mouth is.
 This nation talks a big game about supporting troops, yet fails to do so by paying living wages to troops and making sure that veterans aren’t homeless or in poverty.
 Shame on the United States for not giving back to people who have given so much to this country.
 Many of our troops have risked their lives to protect this country, and yet the government is risking the livelihoods of troops and their families through providing many of them with inadequate pay.
 This country does not truly support its troops.

 However, we, as individuals, could raise our voices on this issue.
 We, as individuals, could contact our representatives in the House and Senate and ask them to make sure that all members of the military earn a living wage.
 Oh, and it would help if this problem gained national attention.